f5devcentral/access-labs/class4/module2/lab03.rst

 ==============================================

 In this lab your will learn about the API calls necessary to modify an existing webtop by adding a new link to the Access Policy .
-The Graphic below depicts the basic flow required for modifing policy via API.
+The Graphic below depicts the basic flow required for modifing the existing policy via API.

     |image100|